CatenaryCloudHQ/cdk-cross-stack-reference/README.md

 # CDK cross-stack

 This is CDK app to show how cross-reference stack outputs.

-There are two stacks: one creates S3 bucket, another uploads a file into the bucket.
+There are two stacks: one creates S3 bucket - [src/producer.ts](src/producer.ts), and the `main.ts` uploads a file into the bucket created by producer stack.

 # Deploy